Ethel & Ernest: Awards

 Ethel & Ernest won the "Best Illustrated Book of the Year" at the 1999 British Book Awards.

 Film adaptation

 The book was adapted into the feature-length hand-drawn animated film Ethel & Ernest, voiced by Brenda Blethyn, Jim Broadbent and others.
+The movie featured the Paul McCartney song "In The Blink of an Eye".

-It was premiered at the London Film Festival on 15 October 2016, had a cinema release starting on 28 October 2016, and was broadcast on BBC television on BBC One at 7:30pm on 28 December 2016.
+Ethel & Ernest premiered at the London Film Festival on 15 October 2016, had a cinema release starting on 28 October 2016, and was broadcast on BBC television on BBC One at 7:30pm on 28 December 2016.

 It had its North American premiere at the 2017 Palm Springs International Film Festival by its US distributors, and was chosen by an audience vote to be screened in the "Best of the Fest" on the final day.

-It featured the Paul McCartney song "In The Blink of an Eye".

-In the UK, it was repeated on BBC Two on 10 August 2022, in light of the news of Briggs' death coming earlier that day.
+In the UK, the film was repeated on BBC Two on 10 August 2022, in light of the news of Briggs' death coming earlier that day.